How Iron and Steel Work

 When you think about it, there are two accidents of nature that have made it much easier for human technology to advance and flourish.
 One is the huge availability of iron ore.
 The second is the accessibility of vast quantities of oil and coal to power the production of iron.
 Without iron and energy, we probably would not have gotten nearly as far as we have today.

-Explore the links below to learn even more about iron and steel.
+Explore the links on the next page to learn even more about iron and steel.

 Related HowStuffWorks Articles